 She’d wanted to go to Africa since she first learned about it in elementary school.
-Now she was here and she had to pinch herself to make sure she wasn’t dreaming.
+Now she was here on the Waterfalls and Wildlife trip and she had to pinch herself to make sure she wasn’t dreaming.

 Brenda and her husband Poul have known Rene since the early days.
 Poul works for a motorcycle gear and parts distributor and supported Rene on his life-changing world tour.
 When Rene began offering tours, they’d host information sessions at their Edmonton home.
 Although the couple thought the trips were amazing, they didn’t picture themselves as one of the clients.

 Last year it was their turn.
-Their children (24,21,16) were all at home so they could look after each other and they could trust them.
+Their children (ages twenty-four, twenty-one, and sixteen) were all at home so they could look after each other and they could trust them.
 Although Brenda rode as a teenager, she preferred riding in Africa as a pillion with Poul.
-He’d started riding when he was three and became an expert motocross racer in his late teens, placing in the top 10 in Canada.
+He’d started riding when he was three and became an expert motocross racer in his late teens, placing in the top ten in Canada.

 In spite of the night terror, her favorite part of the trip was going out on the Okavango Delta.
 She loved the smell of the air—earthy and spicy.
 And she loved being really close to the animals.